implexa/implexa/memory-bank/activeContext.md

 # Active Context

 ## Current Task: March 6, 2025
+Thread Safety Solution Implementation Complete

+I've successfully implemented the thread safety solution for SQLite Connection Management.
+The implementation follows the approach decided in DEC-021, using a single connection with a standard synchronous Mutex approach and SQLite's Write-Ahead Logging (WAL) mode.

+### Solution Implemented
+- Replaced `RwLock<Connection>` with `Arc<Mutex<Connection>>` in the ConnectionManager
+- Enabled WAL mode for improved concurrency for readers
+- Maintained the existing ConnectionManager API to minimize changes to the codebase
+- Updated error handling for mutex lock failures
+- Modified the DatabaseManager to work with the updated ConnectionManager
+- Updated initialization code in part_commands.rs to provide a database path

+### Implementation Details
+- The `ConnectionManager::new()` method now takes a path parameter instead of a connection directly
+- WAL mode is automatically enabled for each new connection
+- Added a `from_connection()` method for legacy code and testing
+- Updated error handling to provide clear error messages for mutex lock failures
+- Ensured backward compatibility with existing code that uses the `execute()`, `execute_mut()`, and `transaction()` methods
+- Added unit tests to verify WAL mode is correctly enabled

+### Changes match our principles
+- **KISS**: Used the simplest approach that meets our needs (single mutex-protected connection)
+- **YAGNI**: Avoided over-engineered solutions like complex connection pools
+- **SOLID**: Maintained the same interface while improving the implementation
+- **DRY**: Reused existing patterns for error handling and connection management

+### Related Tasks Completed
+- Updated `ConnectionManager` implementation in src/database/connection_manager.rs
+- Updated `DatabaseManager` implementation in src/database/schema.rs
+- Updated part_commands.rs to initialize the database state correctly

+### Status
+Updated DEC-021 status from "Proposed" to "Implemented" in the decision log.

+## Previous Task: March 6, 2025
+Thread Safety Issues in SQLite Connection Management

+While attempting to build the application after fixing the dual crate structure, I discovered critical thread safety issues in our SQLite connection management approach.
+These issues prevent the Tauri application from properly functioning in a multi-threaded environment.

+### Issues Identified
+- The `ConnectionManager` uses `RefCell` for interior mutability, which is not thread-safe
+- Initial attempt to fix by replacing `RefCell` with `RwLock` was insufficient
+- Deeper issue: The `rusqlite::Connection` itself internally uses `RefCell` for its connection and statement cache
+- Tauri requires all state objects to implement the `Send + Sync` traits for thread safety

+### Analysis and Recommendations
+- Created a comprehensive analysis in [Thread Safety Issues](./thread-safety-issues.md) document
+- Identified four potential solutions, with connection pooling using `r2d2` and `r2d2_sqlite` being the most robust
+- Added thread safety issues document to the Memory Bank for future reference
+- Updated Memory Bank index to include the new document

+## Previous Task: March 6, 2025
 Dual Crate Structure Fix Implementation

 Today, I've successfully implemented the fixes for the critical architectural issue with the project's dual crate structure.
 I changed all import paths in the command files from using `crate::` to `implexa::` to properly reflect the architectural relationship between the binary crate (main.rs) and the library crate (lib.rs).